antoniolazaro/ciphers/docs/6-vigenere.md

 Note que as duas letras `e` em "welcome" são encodadas de maneira diferente: como `m` no primeiro caso e `g` no segundo.
 Isso esconde padrões no texto e não permite análise de frequência como nós fizemos com a cifra de César, já que a ocorrência da mesma letra em um texto cifrado pode vir de letras diferentes do texto original.

 _**Exercise** Write a function `encrypt-letter` that, given two characters, returns the first one encrypted with the second one.
 For instance, given `\w` and `\c`, it returns `\y`.
 Make sure to test it on examples in which addition results in a number higher than 25 (encrypting `\u` with `\i`, for instance, gives `\c`)._
-**Exercise** Escreva uma função `encrypt-letter` que, dados dois caracteres, retorna o primeiro encriptado com o segundo.
+**Exercício** Escreva uma função `encrypt-letter` que, dados dois caracteres, retorna o primeiro encriptado com o segundo.
 Por exemplo, dados `\w` e `\c`, ela retorna `\i`.
 Não se esqueça de testá-la com valores para os quais a adição resulte em um número maior que 25 (encriptar `\u` com `\i`, por exemplo, resulta em `\c`).

-## Encrypting and decrypting with Vigenere cipher
+_## Encrypting and decrypting with Vigenere cipher_
+## Encriptando e decriptando com a cifra de Vigenere
-*Relevant functions:* [cycle](https://clojuredocs.org/clojure.core/cycle) (new), [map](https://clojuredocs.org/clojure.core/map), [mapv](https://clojuredocs.org/clojure.core/mapv) revisited.
+_*Relevant functions:* [cycle](https://clojuredocs.org/clojure.core/cycle) (new), [map](https://clojuredocs.org/clojure.core/map), [mapv](https://clojuredocs.org/clojure.core/mapv) revisited._
+*Funções relevantes:* [cycle](https://clojuredocs.org/clojure.core/cycle) (nova), [map](https://clojuredocs.org/clojure.core/map), [mapv](https://clojuredocs.org/clojure.core/mapv) revisitada.

-Now we are going to use `mapv` to encrypt longer texts.
+_Now we are going to use `mapv` to encrypt longer texts._
+Agora nós vamos usar `mapv` para encriptar textos mais longos.

-To do that, we consider a slightly different example of using `mapv` (or `map`): we can use it with multiple sequences.
-The simplest example is:
+_To do that, we consider a slightly different example of using `mapv` (or `map`): we can use it with multiple sequences.
+The simplest example is:_
+Para isso, consideremos um jeito um pouco diferente de como usar `mapv` (ou `map`): nós podemos usá-las com múltiplas sequências.
+O exemplo mais simples é:
 ```clojure
 (mapv + [6 7 8] [3 2 1]) ; [9 9 9]
 (mapv - [6 7 8] [3 2 1]) ; [3 5 7]
 ```
-Here `mapv` applies the given function (`+` in the first example, and `-` in the second case) to the first elements of the two given vectors, then to the second ones, etc.
+_Here `mapv` applies the given function (`+` in the first example, and `-` in the second case) to the first elements of the two given vectors, then to the second ones, etc._
+Aqui `mapv` aplica a função dada (`+` no primeiro exemplo e `-` no segundo) aos primeiros elementos dos vetores, depois aos segundos, etc.

-Of course, we can use it with anonymous functions as well; the function must have two arguments:
+_Of course, we can use it with anonymous functions as well; the function must have two arguments:_
+Claro, nós podemos usá-la com uma função anônima também; a função deve ter dois argumentos:
 ```clojure
 (mapv #(if (< %1 %2) %1 %2) [2 4 5] [3 6 1]) ; [2 4 1]
 ```
-In this case the anonymous function returns the smaller of its two arguments.
+_In this case the anonymous function returns the smaller of its two arguments.
 Thus, given `2` and `3`, it returns `2`, which is the first element of the result.
-Then given `4` and `6`, it returns `4`, etc.
+Then given `4` and `6`, it returns `4`, etc._
+Nesse caso a função anônima retorna o menor dos seus dois argumentos.
+Então, dados `2` e `3`, ela retorna `2`, que é o primeiro elemento do resultado.
+Depois, dados `4` e `6`, ela retorna `4`, etc.

-**Exercise:** Use `mapv` to compute the sum of squares of the elements of the given vectors.
-For instance, given `[1 2]` and `[3 1]`, it would return the vector `[10 5]`.
+_**Exercise:** Use `mapv` to compute the sum of squares of the elements of the given vectors.
+For instance, given `[1 2]` and `[3 1]`, it would return the vector `[10 5]`._
+**Exercício:** Use `mapv` para computar a soma dos quadrados dos elementos dos vetores dados.
+Por exemplo, passando `[1 2]` e `[3 1]`, ela retornaria o vetor `[10 5]`.

-Here is a cool feature: if one the given sequences is longer than the other, the result is as long as the shorter sequence, and the remaining elements are ignored:
+_Here is a cool feature: if one the given sequences is longer than the other, the result is as long as the shorter sequence, and the remaining elements are ignored:_
+Aqui uma funcionalidade legal: se uma das sequências passadas é maior do que a outra, o resultado tem o mesmo tamanho da sequência menor, e os elementos restantes são ignorados:
 ```clojure
 (mapv + [6 7 8] (range)) ; [6 8 10]
 ```
-This allows us to use a `cycle` function to generate an infinite sequence of repeated keyword and then "add" it to text to be encrypted. `cycle` takes a sequence and creates an infinite lazy sequence by repeating the given sequence.
-For instance,
+_This allows us to use a `cycle` function to generate an infinite sequence of repeated keyword and then "add" it to text to be encrypted. `cycle` takes a sequence and creates an infinite lazy sequence by repeating the given sequence.
+For instance,_
+Isso nos permite usar uma função `cycle` para gerar uma sequência infinita de chaves repetidas e então "adicionar" ela ao texto a ser encriptado. `cycle` recebe uma sequência e cria uma sequência lazy infinita ao repetir a sequência recebida.
+Por exemplo,
 ```clojure
 (def cycle1 (cycle [1 2 3])) ; infinite cycle
 (take 10 cycle1) ; (1 2 3 1 2 3 1 2 3 1)